Tearsheet

 AI Analysis | Feedback

-David Ruud is the Executive Vice President and Chief Financial Officer of DTE Energy, a position he assumed in May 2020.
-He joined DTE in 2005 and has accumulated extensive experience across the company's various businesses through several senior leadership roles.
-Before his current position, Ruud was Senior Vice President of Corporate Development and Strategy, where he helped shape company strategy and evaluate growth opportunities.
-Upon joining DTE, he led what is now DTE Vantage.
-Prior to his time at DTE Energy, Ruud was a vice president and partner at L.E.K.
-Consulting, an international consulting firm, where he directed consulting engagements as the leader of the North American Energy practice.
+David Ruud is the Executive Vice President and Chief Financial Officer, responsible for DTE Energy's finances.
+He joined DTE in 2005 and has accumulated deep experience across the company's various businesses through several senior leadership roles.
+Before his current role, Ruud served as Senior Vice President of Corporate Development and Strategy, where he helped shape company strategy, drove key strategic initiatives, and oversaw long-term planning.
+Upon joining DTE, he led what is now DTE Vantage and was responsible for the company's operational efficiency and continuous improvement programs.
+Prior to DTE Energy, Ruud was a vice president and partner at L.E.K.
+Consulting, an international consulting firm, leading its North American Energy practice.
+In this role, he directed consulting engagements focused on corporate and financial strategy, growth options, and performance improvement for energy clients.

-Trevor F. Lauer is Vice Chairman and Group President for DTE Energy, responsible for leading the company's growth, business development, regulatory, and corporate and government affairs organizations.
-He joined DTE Energy in 2005, having previously served as president and chief operating officer of DTE Electric and senior vice president of Distribution Operations.
-Before joining DTE, Lauer was an executive vice president at Strategic Energy LLC, a nationwide energy supplier.
-He also held leadership and general management positions at Honeywell, Inc. Notably, prior to his tenure at DTE Energy, Lauer co-founded multiple energy-related businesses, including Electric Lighting Concepts, Custom Energy, and Pittsburgh-based Strategic Energy.
-Strategic Energy LLC, where he was an executive vice president, was later acquired by a subsidiary of Pepco Holdings Inc. in 2007 and then by Direct Energy in 2009.
+Trevor F. Lauer serves as Vice Chairman and Group President for DTE Energy, overseeing the company's growth, business development, regulatory, and corporate and government affairs organizations.
+He joined DTE Energy in 2005, and previously held positions as president and chief operating officer of DTE Electric and senior vice president of Distribution Operations.
+Before joining DTE Energy, Lauer was executive vice president at Strategic Energy LLC, a nationwide energy supplier based in Pittsburgh.

 AI Analysis | Feedback